 Let’s say you spend the majority of your small business expenses on office supplies and shipping costs.
 You can choose the postage and shipping category to start earning 3% cashback on all related purchases.

-On top of this you’ll earn 5% cashback on wireless telephone services and at office supply stores within the U.S. I don’t know about you, but these are some of the categories where I have the highest business spending and definitely want to capitalize on the purchases.
+On top of this you’ll earn 5% cashback on wireless telephone services and at office supply stores within the U.S. For most small businesses, these are the categories where you have the highest business spending and definitely want to capitalize on the purchases.

 Getting the most of your small business credit card